HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

    ```
    $ ssh grader@52.59.248.6 -p 2200 -i ~/.ssh/graderkey
    ```
-   Set the permission to read write and execute of .ssh file only to the grader user, and the permission of authorized_keys file to read and write to the grader user and only read for others.
+   Set the permission to read, write, and execute of .ssh file only to the grader user, and the permission of authorized_keys file to read and write to the grader user and only read for others.
    ```
    sudo chmod 700 /.ssh